cfgauss/r-novice-gapminder/_extras/guide.md

 x <- rpois(1, lambda=8)

-if (x >= 10) {
+if (x > 8) {
-  print("x is greater than or equal to 10")
+  print("x is greater than 8")
 }

 x
 ~~~
 {: .r}

-you may not get the same output as your neighbour
+You may not get the same output as your neighbour.

-Let's set a seed so that we all generate the same 'pseudo-random' number
+Let's set a seed so that we all generate the same 'pseudo-random' number.

 ~~~
 set.seed(10)